cirqlab/cirqlab/_posts/2022-01-26-ugrainium.md

 A side effect of having prepared meals is that hunger driven eating and food selection (junk food) are taken out of the equation.
 That has meant that over-eating and mindless snacking doesn't happen.
 As a result, it's easy to stay at an ideal weight and body composition, just eat on schedule.

 Another boon has been for long bike rides.
 It's much easier to stay fueled-up by bringing Ugrainium on the ride and mixing in with water along the way.
 Mid-ride bonking has been eliminated.
-Plus Ugrainium is light-weight (about 500g for the day) and not bulky which is great on a all day ride.
+Plus Ugrainium is light-weight (about 500g for the day) and not bulky which is great on an all day ride.

 ## What's Next